How I deploy web applications

 eval "$(sse load)"

-In production, the sse binary is included in the production Docker image.
+The sse binary is included in the production Docker image.
 The entrypoint script loads the variables before starting the server.

 #! /bin/bash